Scroll down the page for the pet travel poll

 - PETS Documents Once your animal has had a valid blood test, the vet will issue PETS documentation.
 In EU countries, this will be an EU PETS Passport.
 If you are traveling to the UK from a Non-EU country, your vet must complete a Third country official veterinary certificate which you can download from the PETS website.

-- The 6-month rule The first time your pet is prepared to travel under the PETS system, you must wait six months after the valid blood test before the animal can enter the UK.
+- The 3-week/3-month rule The first time your pet is prepared to travel under the PETS system, you must wait three weeks before you can travel and return to the UK if you are coming into the UK from an EU or listed country.
+If you are traveling from an unlisted country outside the EU, your pet must have a blood test 30 days after the vaccination (with the vaccination day counting as day 0) and then wait three months after the valid blood test before the animal can enter the UK.

 - Tick and tapeworm treatment Just before you enter the UK, your pet must be treated against ticks and tapeworm.
 This must be done not more than 48 hours before entering the UK and not less than 24 hours.
 This treatment must be carried out by a licensed vet every time your pet enters the UK.